jtrovato/Context_ID_and_SMT/README.md

 `./default | ./grade`

 The data you will be using is contained in `./wikidata/es/` .
-In this directory, you find the original wikipedia articles that look like `orig.enu.snt`  and the test file that have a ",test" appended to the file name.
+In this directory, you find the original wikipedia articles that look like `orig.enu.snt`  and the test file that have a ".test" appended to the file name.
 In this folder, there are also aligned sentence in files that begin with "pairs".

 For CIS526 Staff:
 =================